alexshpilkin/studies/condit.md

 stack-preserving ones using `DEPTH`, while the opposite requires no small amount of contortions.
 It _is_ possible, though, using auxiliary global storage, so that is what this part does.
-It also takes the opportunity to save and restore the activation stack pointer, to make the "parallel return stack" actually track the real one.
+It also takes the opportunity to save and restore the frame stack pointer, to make the "parallel return stack" actually track the real one.

 A final word of warning: my implementations of `THROW` and `CATCH` use ANS throw code 1 and pass through any other.
 However, this is to be